Evangelical Lutheran Church of Romania

 The Evangelical Lutheran Church of Romania (Biserica Evanghelică-Luterană din România; Romániai Evangélikus-Lutheránus Egyház; Evangelisch-Lutherische Kirche in Rumänien) is a Lutheran denomination in Romania.
 Many active congregations were founded over 450 years ago, and today the Church has 27,540 members.
 It is primarily a Hungarian-speaking denomination, with one deanery for Slovak-speaking parishes.
+It is one of Romania's nineteen officially recognised religious denominations.

 This church is not to be confused with the mainly Saxon, German-speaking Evangelical Church of the Augsburg Confession.